 Mrs Wilding's Weekly Words Autumn 7

-- Please inform us if your child will be away at the time of our Nursery Department Christmas production which will take place on Tuesday 11 December at 9.00 a.m. with the dress rehearsal happening the day before.
+- Please inform us if your child will be away at the time of our Nursery Department Christmas production which will take place on Tuesday 10 December at 9.00am with the dress rehearsal happening the day before.
 We ask that all children attend both mornings even if it is not a booked session.
 There will be no charge for this if it is not a regular session.
-I will be sending out your seating requirements form with costume requests at the beginning of the next half term.
+I will be sending out your seat requests form with costume requests at the beginning of the next half term.

 - We wish you all a very happy half term fortnight and will take this opportunity to let you know the Thames Valley Police Halloween code: